Skip to main content

 • Publishing – share your student’s projects on the web & social (optional)

-• Community – connect with the pioneering group of academics using Stornaway.io – join our upcoming Higher Education Summit on Interactive Narratives and Immersive Stories: emerging practices.
+• Community – connect with the pioneering group of academics using Stornaway.io – join our upcoming Higher Education Summit on Interactive Narratives and Immersive Stories: Emerging Practices.

 This affordable offer makes it easy for universities to sign up.
 We can send you a simple agreement to review and sign with your department.